Updated 12 July 2021

 The government has put a strict ban on:

-- Recreation clubs, bars
+- Recreation clubs, swimming pools, auditoriums, meeting halls.

 Will transport facilities be available?